mdom/termpub/README.md

 - \[num\] g

-    Go to line _num_ in the file, default 1.
+    Go to line _num_ in the chapter, defaults to 1.

 - \[num\] G

-    Go to line _num_ in the file, default the end of the file.
+    Go to line _num_ in the chapter, default to the end of the chapter.

 - C-g